This tutorial explains how to configure Network Folder Forwarding on a Lexmark MFP.

 Note: You can also use this section to determine what format these faxes will be saved as.

-Next, we will teach the MFP how to utilize the newly created Shortcut.
+These next steps cover how the MFP will utilize the newly created Shortcut.
 Go to Settings>Fax>Fax Setup:

 Click on Fax Receive Settings to open its related settings.
 Click Admin Controls.

 On this page, on the Fax Forwarding field, determine your option in the drop-down.
-Select an option that includes forwarding:
+Select an option that includes forwarding.
+This will either be Print and Forward or Forward:

 On Destination 1 (or whichever Destination is available), make sure the Type is set to Network Folder and then input the Shortcut Number gathered from before.
 Then choose Save.